-To summarize this section, digital medical image acquisition, store, exchange and processing became common in the past years and is currently using distributed computing techniques.
-There are several efforts to implement medical data management within grid or cloud infrastructure for research purposes and integrate them with the production infrastructures.
-Security is solved by authentication, authorization mechanism as well as by encrypting the data and/or de-identification or anonymization but keeping minimal information required for research purpose.
+To summarize this section, in past years, digital medical image acquisition, storing, exchanging and processing has become common and it currently uses distributed computing techniques.
+Several efforts have been made to implement medical data management within grid or cloud infrastructures for research purposes and to integrate them with production infrastructures.
+Security is solved by authentication and authorization mechanisms, as well as by encrypting data and/or de-identification or anonymization but keeping minimal information that is required for research purposes.
 A related question is how easily the previously mentioned grid-based technologies can be integrated with current systems in hospitals or institutions.
-The following section describes selected methods used to integrate a pilot deployment of Globus MEDICUS with current regional system for exchanging medical images - MEDIMED.
+The following section describes selected methods that are used to integrate a pilot deployment of Globus MEDICUS with the current regional system for exchanging medical images - MEDIMED.

-3.1.1 Methods to Share Medical Images In Grid
+3.1.1 Methods to Share Medical Images in Grid

-Globus toolkit belongs to the group of most used grid middleware (see section 2.3.3).
-The core services included in Globus Toolkit are GridFTP – grid extension to File Transfer Protocol (FTP) implements strategies such as stripping data into multiple pieces, parallel transfer of data utilizing stripped data parts to be transfered via different channels, partial file transfer some application may not need to access the whole file, but a smaller portion of it etc. as described by Foster et al. and Allcock et al. [118, 119].
-Other core services are Replica Location Service aiming to localize data, Globus Resource Allocation Management (GRAM) provides web service and proxies to the lower level job schedulers implementation [118].
+The Globus toolkit belongs to a group of the most used grid middleware (see section 2.3.3).
+The core service of Globus Toolkit is GridFTP – grid extension to File Transfer Protocol (FTP).
+This implements strategies such as stripping data into multiple pieces; the parallel transfer of data, utilizing stripped data parts to be transferred via different channels; partial file transfer, some applications may not need to access the whole file but rather, a smaller portion of it, etc., as described by Foster et al. and Allcock et al. [118, 119].
+Other core services are Replica Location Service, which aims to localize data, and Globus Resource Allocation Management (GRAM), which provides web service and proxies to the lower level job scheduler’s implementation [118].

-Next to core services, the domain specific services might be implemented for the purpose of application using the Open Grid Service Architecture (OGSA).
-Globus MEDICUS [108, 109] contains a DICOM Grid Interface Service (DGIS) and integrates the open source PixelMed™ Java DICOM Toolkit into a web service communicating via DICOM protocol and on the other side it forwards the queries to underlying services within Globus toolkit.
-DGIS behaves as a gateway to a grid infrastructure.
-Because communication via DICOM protocol is not secured, the DGIS is recommended to be installed on the location of the PACS system or DICOM ready modality or software.
-When a DICOM study is uploaded into DGIS, it is anonymized and stored and a record is made into another services Meta Catalog service which resides in the same domain or anywhere in grid accessible via Globus Toolkit.
-Such anonymized database of DICOM records can be used to query via DGIS interface and to e.g. integrate with web based application showing records for research purposes, authentication and authorization can be done in this level.
-To integrate this system with existing system for sharing the medical images (e.g. the MEDIMED project [105]) the special client software "RediMed console" needs to be installed next to the DGIS and configured it as a local PACS system whose records might be exchanged to other MEDIMED participants.
-The results of this particular deployment and integration is in section 4.1.
+Next to core services, the domain-specific services might be implemented for the purpose of an application that uses the Open Grid Service Architecture (OGSA).
+Globus MEDICUS [108, 109] contains a DICOM Grid Interface Service (DGIS) and integrates the open-source PixelMed™ Java DICOM Toolkit into a web service, communicating via the DICOM protocol.
+Furthermore, it forwards queries to the underlying services within the Globus toolkit.
+DGIS acts as a gateway to a grid infrastructure.
+As communication via the DICOM protocol is not secured, it is recommended that the DGIS be installed on the location of the PACS system or the DICOM ready modality or software.
+When a DICOM study is uploaded into DGIS, it is anonymized and stored.
+A record is made into another service’s Meta Catalog service, which resides in the same domain or anywhere in the grid that is accessible via the Globus Toolkit.
+Such an anonymized database of DICOM records can be used to query via the DGIS interface and to, for example, integrate with web-based applications, showing records for research purposes.
+Furthermore, authentication and authorization can be achieved in this level.
+To integrate this system with an existing system for sharing the medical images (e.g., the MEDIMED project [105]), the special client software, "RediMed console", needs to be installed next to the DGIS.
+It needs to be configured as a local PACS system, whose records might be exchanged to other MEDIMED participants.
+The results of this particular deployment and integration are presented in section 4.1.

 3.2 Voice Science